Rams (2018 film)

 Rams is a documentary film about German industrial designer Dieter Rams, directed by Gary Hustwit.

+Summary

+The film examines Rams' influence on modern design, his work for Braun and Vitsœ, and his philosophies on sustainability and consumerism.

+Production

 Hustwit ran a successful Kickstarter campaign in 2016 to raise initial funding for the film.
-The film examines Rams' influence on modern design, his work for Braun and Vitsœ, and his philosophies on sustainability and consumerism.

-The film was announced in June 2016, and was released in the Fall 2018.
+The film was announced in June 2016, and was released in Fall 2018.

+Soundtrack

 English musician Brian Eno composed the film's music.
-The soundtrack album of the score, Rams: Original Soundtrack Album, was first released on 2500 copies on white vinyl on 29 August 2020 for Record Store Day (postponed from April 18th).
+The soundtrack album of the score, Rams: Original Soundtrack Album, was first released on 2500 copies on white vinyl on 29 August 2020 for Record Store Day (postponed from April 18).
 The CD release followed in 2021.